West Virginia Logging Accident Attorney

 If you were injured as a result of an unsafe work condition, and your employer was aware of this condition, you may have a cause of action against your employer for an injury caused by deliberate intent.

 Our lawyers have the experience and the resources to investigate logging accidents to determine if your employer was negligent.
 To ensure a fair investigation, it is important to hire an attorney as soon as possible before crucial evidence is lost.

 Contact Our Charleston Logging Truck Injury Lawyers

 At The Law Firm of Hill, Peterson, Carper, Bee & Deitzler, PLLC, our lawyers do not charge for initial consultations.
-Please contact our team to schedule an appointment by calling 304-205-1810 or 800-797-9730 or sending us an email.
+Please contact our team to schedule an appointment by calling 800-797-9730 or sending us an email.